segmentio/segment-docs/src/connections/destinations/catalog/actions-the-trade-desk-crm/index.md

 Setup is now complete, and the audience starts syncing to The Trade Desk.

-For syncing additional Audiences from your Engage space, create a separate instance of The Trade Desk CRM Destination.
+To sync additional Audiences from your Engage space, create a separate instance of The Trade Desk CRM Destination.

 {% include components/actions-fields.html settings="true"%}